 Revelation also includes a unique Academic component (introduced in 2012), industry discussion sessions, live performances, masterclasses, visual art exhibitions and other hybrid activity generated by the event or independent curators.
 Revelation always welcomes independently curated or initiated programs and ideas and actively embraces creative professional development and mentoring opportunities.

 It sees over 500 films submitted for selection from local and international filmmakers and features world and Australian premiere films of all genres.
 It has a particularly strong representation in experimental and documentary films.

 In 2014 Revelation introduced the monthly Australian Revelations program designed to explore the best in new and archival Australian Cinema.

 Revelation maintains its focus on signature driven works and embraces audiences of all ages, tastes and backgrounds.
 Like the films it presents, the event maintains a vitality and enthusiasm for the industry quite unlike any other film festival in the country.

 Over its 22 years, it has developed a reputation as Australia's leading independent film event and continues to actively advocate for Australian screen culture practice in a still conservative exhibition environment.

 It maintains an ethical partnership agenda, has an open mind and has a strong social justice program at its core.

 Rev is a registered non-profit organisation.

 Just finally, although no longer associated in anything more than spirit, we must acknowledge our founding sponsors REVelation Magazine and its founder Peter Collins.
 As purveyors of counter and youth culture, REVelation Magazine maintained an energy and powerful connection with its readership, making it one of the country's most progressive publications.

-We are about cinema, ideas, politics, personality, history, access and equity.
+We are and have always been about cinema, ideas, politics, personality, history, access, equity and diversity.